Working in the United Arab Emirates

 English for business, adult classes and private lessons also offer potential opportunities – although these options will be more feasible if you can learn some Arabic.

 The British Council in the UAE hires qualified CELTA or TrinityCert TESOL teachers with experience to teach English.
+However, many of their courses have gone online since Covid-19, so there may now be fewer opportunities at present.

 What's it like to work in the UAE?